Coordinator Emails: Group 1: GRP1GC@gmail.com Group 2: GRP2GC@gmail.com Group 3: GRP3GC@gmail.com Group 4: GRP4GC@gmail.com

 Challenge-Up Session

-The club has a new and improved Challenge-Up Process.
-This is for when a member wants to try to move up to the next Group.
+The club’s Challenge-Up Process is for when a member in a particular Group wants to try to move up to the next Group.
 To do this, the player can opt-in to the club’s Challenge-Up Process.
 This process has two parts, namely a pre-challenge qualifier (to ensure the candidate is one of the top players in his or her existing Group) and then, if the player is successful in the qualifier, a challenge-up session (to determine whether the challenger is at the level of the higher Group).
 If the player is successful in the challenge-up session, then he or she will be promoted to the higher Group.
 The details of both parts of this process are set out below:

 A. Pre-Challenge Qualifier